dumb-dumber-and-dennis/JavaToolboxCSA/README.md

 # Java Toolbox for CSA

 A java toolbox used for CSA.
 Includes different types of methods to be used in other classes in your project.
 Just copy and paste.
+This project is updated and checked for bugs daily.

 ### Prerequisites